PrismaticDevs/README-Generator/README.md

 ## Installation
 In order to be able to run this application, you must have Node.js and NPM  installed.
 Clone this repository into a directory and once you have Node.js installed, run "npm install" to download the required Inquirer package.
 ## Usage
-Cd into the directory you want to generate th README.md inside of, run "npm index". where you cloned Then answer the following prompts in the command line.
+Cd into the directory you want to generate th README.md inside of and run "npm index".
+Answer the following prompts in the command line.
 After the prompts are answered, a README.md file will be created with the answers you provided to the prompts in the directory you ran "node index" inside of.
 ## Contributors
 University of Denver
 ## Testing